This is the second half of last week’s post on likable characters. It’s also part of a larger series on How to Write Amazing Characters.

 - She curses like a sailor.
 Or worse.

 But she is not a great soldier.
-Competence with rules is far more interesting than unlimited power.
+Because her competence is tempered with flaws, she is so much more sympathetic.

 James Bond always seems “well put together.”
 He glides effortlessly through the high-octane world of a super agent.